 The title of the degree will indicate the discipline of the participating unit with the specification “specialization in Medieval and Renaissance Studies.”

-The program operates within the framework of the General Regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS), which are posted on the FGPS website.
+The program is governed by the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS).

 Search all research fields for members of the teaching staffThe professors included in the list below are members of the Faculty of Graduate and Postdoctoral Studies.
 This means that they are authorized to supervise or co-supervise theses.
 A complete list of the faculty and staff members associated with the program can be found at http://www.arts.uottawa.ca/eng/programs/medieval-stud.html